geanca-coder/word_split/README.md

 The intention of this project is to be executed along with docker, therefore assuming that docker is successfully install in your machine up and running, these are the neccesary commands to run it.

+### Commands
                 docker build -t video_lightning .
                 docker run -p port from the outside : port from the inside video_lightning

 ### 2.1 Example:
                 docker run -p 8000:8000 video_lightning